MalwareCube/privacyscreen/README.md

 ## Contributing
-Pull requests are absolutely welcome if you see a way to make this extension more efficient and lightweight.
+Pull requests are welcome if you see a way to make this extension more efficient and lightweight.
 For major changes or feature additions, please open an issue first to discuss what you would like to change.
-I'd love to collaborate!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)